datavis-tech/reactive-model/README.md

 <a name="destroy" href="#destroy">#</a> <i>model</i>.<b>destroy</b>()

-Cleans up resources allocated to this model.
+Cleans up resources allocated to this *model*.
 Invokes

  * [reactiveFunction.destroy()](https://github.com/datavis-tech/reactive-function/blob/master/README.md#destroy) on all reactive functions created on this model, and
  * [reactiveProperty.destroy()](https://github.com/datavis-tech/reactive-property#destroy) on all properties created on this model.